bortok/kne-demo/DEPLOY.md

-# KNE and Ixia-C Deployment
+# KNE and Ixia-c Deployment

 ## Overview
 This document is divided into following sections: